DEC logoRULES AND REGULATIONS

 1. Site Plan Review is required when a proposed project involves one or more of the following:

-(e) construction of a project that will result in changes to the existing land surface area of 10% or more of the lot size.
+(e) Construction of a project that will result in changes to the existing land surface area of 10% or more of the lot size, or that will disturb one acre or more.
+This includes disturbances of less than one acre that are part of a larger common plan of development that will disturb one acre or more.

 (b) The required Administrative and Peer Review Fee.

-(c) 10 blue or black line prints of the Site Plan, unless another number of plans has been specified by the Director.
+(c) Seven (7) copies of the Site Plan, unless another number of plans has been specified by the Director.
+A digital copy of the Site Plan and all supporting information shall also be provided, in a format approved by the LUA.

 (d) A List of Abutters, certified if abutters are not located in Devens and a sketch plan showing the proximity of the abutters to the site.